christoph-codes/Grubber/api/README.md

 ## Baking the Docker Image

 The Docker image is built utilizing a PM2 runtime environment.
 The build command requires the APP_ENV build argument (Either DEV or PROD).
-For a dev environment use the command ``docker build --build-arg APP_ENV=DEV --tag GrubberApi`` For a prod environment use the command ``docker build --build-arg APP_ENV=PROD --tag GrubberApi``
+For a dev environment use the command ``docker build --build-arg APP_ENV=DEV --tag grubberapi`` For a prod environment use the command ``docker build --build-arg APP_ENV=PROD --tag grubberapi``

 ## Starting the Container

-To start the Docker container use the following command: ``docker run --publish 80:3333 --detach --name ga GrubberApi`` This routes traffic from the server's port 80 to the container's port 3333.
+To start the Docker container use the following command: ``docker run --publish 80:3333 --detach --name ga grubberapi`` This routes traffic from the server's port 80 to the container's port 3333.